-Clustered columnstore indexes are one of the most efficient ways you can store your data in SQL Analytics.
-By default, tables in SQL Analytics are created as Clustered ColumnStore.
+Clustered columnstore indexes are one of the most efficient ways you can store your data in SQL pool.
+By default, tables in SQL pool are created as Clustered ColumnStore.
 To get the best performance for queries on columnstore tables, having good segment quality is important.

 Because high-quality columnstore segments are important, it's a good idea to use users IDs that are in the medium or large resource class for loading data.
 Using lower data warehouse units means you want to assign a larger resource class to your loading user.